sfkappes/NG_documentation/docs/source/accessing_system_from_windows.rst

 ::

    ssh -J hirop@ngale-bastion-1.ncsa.illinois.edu hirop@beatlesGPU02.internal.ncsa.edu
-   so with the proper substitutions, if fictional user Hiro P. were using this method to log into (fictional) Nightingale node "beatlesGPU02", they would type the following:

-   ssh -J hirop@ngale-bastion-1.ncsa.illinois.edu hirop@beatlesGPU02.internal.ncsa.edu

 The text will ask you for your password.
 Type in your NCSA kerberos password (YOU WILL NOT SEE THE CHARACTERS AS YOU TYPE.
 JUST TYPE IT